Raising Future-Ready Thinkers in the Bay Area

 Why AIfunlab

-We're raising kids in the most advanced tech hub in the world, yet finding the right path for them can take forever.
+We're raising kids in the tech hub in the world, yet finding the right path for them can take forever.
 We believe kids don't need more screens—they need better ones.
 Our hope is to simplify your search by curating the schools and programs that move beyond 'tech for tech's sake' and focus on turning curiosity into tangible skills.- Founder, Cheng

 FAQ